 As a reward for scrimping and saving, every good cheapo deserves a beach break once in a while, and the Tokyo area has plenty of suitable options for just that.
 Donut-float-and-sandal-clad cheapos can find themselves at one of Tokyo’s nearest beaches in just over an hour ride on the train.
-The closest beaches of note to Tokyo are Zushi (and Hayama), Enoshima, Kamakura and Miurakaigan.
+The cloest beaches to Tokyo worth visiting are Zushi (and Hayama), Enoshima, Kamakura and Miurakaigan.

 Tip #1 Buy provisions away from the beach